HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/stove.md

 # Trivia

-- The Stove was designed by platonthek and 1092384
+- The Stove was designed by platonthek and 1092384.
-- The explosion of the Stove has the same stats as a [Barrel](/obstacles/barrel)
+- The explosion of the Stove has the same stats as a [Barrel](/obstacles/barrel).

 # History

 - [v0.9.0](https://github.com/HasangerGames/suroi/releases/tag/v0.9.0)
-  - Added
+  - Added.